asaikali/remote-mcp-protocol/docker/implementation-notes.md

 ### Universal Access Issues

-**Symlink resolution**: The script resolves symlinks to find the actual script location **Path independence**: All operations are relative to script location, not current working directory
+**Script execution**: The script must be executed directly, not through symbolic links **Path independence**: All operations are relative to script location, not current working directory **Direnv integration**: Works perfectly because direnv adds the docker/ directory to PATH without using symlinks

+**If universal access isn't working**:
+- Use `which compose` to verify the script location
+- Ensure you're not using symbolic links
+- Consider direnv with `PATH_add docker` or shell aliases instead

 ---